deepspaceghost/deme/README.md

-Deme is a Discord IM bot.
-Future funtionality is focused on widen Deme's ability to interact with the internet.
+Deme is a Discord IM bot, and exercise in natural language processing.
+Future development will be focused on widening Deme's ability to interact with other parts the internet.